Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 ![Alt text](http://pigeoncomputers.com/wp-content/uploads/2017/08/Codesys_Logo_250px.png "CODESYS")
 ![Alt text](http://linuxgizmos.com/files/rex_monarcohat1.jpg "Monarco HAT")

+The Monarco HAT is a robust industrial graded HAT, perfectly suited for home automation projects.
+Tt wil protect your Raspebrry Pi from being fried by overvoltage or short circuiting and provide enough IO points to do some small projects with it.
+For example some IOT project, small home-automation or industrial projects in combination with MQTT telemetry protocol and much more ...

-A proper CODESYS V3 library was missing, so I wrote it to fill the gap.
-Written after studying C & Java Node-JS code examples and documentation provided by Monarco.
+A CODESYS V3 library was missing, so I wrote it to fill the gap after studying the C & Java Node-JS code examples and documentation provided by Monarco.
+Though tested thoroughly, it will probably still contain bugs =(
-Released under the "Unlicense" agreement, not connected with Monarco.io or CODESYS in any way.
-Though tested thoroughly, it will probably still contain bugs =( If you spot a bug, share it so we can fix it.
+If you spot a bug, share it so we can fix it.
-Written out of hobbyism and fun.

-# Use Case
-The Monarco HAT is a real robust industrial graded HAT perfectly suited for home automation projects, i.e. in combination with mqtt telemetry protocol, IOT projects, Industry 4.0, small industrial projects and much more ...
+As the CODESYS runtime for Raspbery Pi also contains a very good responsive HTML5 compatible webinterface (via a built in webserver in CODESYS itself), no extra software like OpenHAB or Domoticz is neccesary.
+But offcourse you can connect to these platforms if needed.
+For the record, I am not connected with Monarco or CODESYS in any way.

 # V2.0.0.1 library info
 - Implemented as CODESYS 3 IO device-driver;
    - 100% Open source,
-   - 100% Pure IEC code (ST).
+   - 100% Pure IEC 61131-3 code (ST),
 - No function block calls in your software necessary, just write code, attach variable to an I/O channel, ready!
 - Breaks compatibility with earlier FB version but improves highly on ease of use,
    - 4 Di,